let-unimi/liblet/docs/api.rst

    .. automethod:: δ

-Automata can be displayed using :obj:`StateTransitionGraph.from_automaton <liblet.display.StateTransitionGraph.from_automaton>`.
+Automata can be displayed using :class:`StateTransitionGraph.from_automaton <liblet.display.StateTransitionGraph.from_automaton>`.

 ANTLR support
 -------------